 Reality Check: It's hard out there...

-‘Sunugaal’ - or "Our Canoe", and is composed by DJ Awadi, one of Senegal's best known rappers and producers.
+The song that is played during the slideshow is called ‘Sunugaal’ - or "Our Canoe", and is composed by DJ Awadi, one of Senegal's best known rappers and producers.
 He says that he has friends who have died, '...some arrived in Spain but said they had survived after their boat sank and others had drowned.'
 He also says that if Sunugaal does exceptionally well after its online exposure, he may consider doing the same with other songs.
 Here is the link to the slideshow: http://www.studiosankara.com/sunugaal.html

 World Cup Cold Turkey...?
 NEVER!! (pt 2)